profsmith89/ctps/_sources/chap05.md

 While my dog and I are both a bag of cells, interesting things can happen in our world if my bag of cells is labeled with the type `man` and my dog's bag of cells is labeled with the type `dog`.
 With my type label, I can, for example, enter a restaurant and order some food because the restaurant serves bags of cells with my type.
 The restaurant, on the other hand, would shoo the bag of cells that is my dog out the door because of its type label.

-Why doesn't the Python interpreter allow us to compare a string to an integer despite the fact that both are a bag of bits?
+Why doesn't the Python interpreter allow us to compare a string to an integer even though both are a bag of bits?
 The interpreter looks at the type information and uses this information to decide if the two objects are comparable.
 Two integers are comparable, as we learned in math.
 We can also compare two strings to determine their alphabetical order.
 But the interpreter doesn't know what to do if you ask it to compare a string and an integer because no one has defined what it means to compare objects of these different types.

 This brings us to the concept of type conversion.
 Sometimes two bags of stuff have different types, but they represent the same idea.
 When this is true, we can successfully perform a type conversion.
 A dog and a man in a dog suit have two different types (`dog` and `man`), but they represent the same idea (dog).
 The same thing happens with `42` and `'42'`.
 The string `'42'` is a string in an integer suit.
 It's not the integer `42`, but we know that it represents the idea of the number 42.